DeskTecc/simple-elevators/README.md

-# SimpleElevators
+# SimpleElevator
-Modified version of plugin SimpleElevators by Koboo
+Modified version of plugin SimpleElevator by Koboo

 Original sources: